pyblosxom/pyblosxom/docs/deploy_staticrendering.rst

 Configuring static rendering
 ============================

-These are the instructions for configuring static rendering in PyBlosxom.
+These are the instructions for configuring static rendering in Pyblosxom.

 1. Uncomment ``static_dir`` in your ``config.py`` file.